OWASP/AppSecEurope2018/about/supporters.md

 {% endfor %}
 </section>
 <section>

 <h3>Further information on AppSec EU supporters</h3>

 <ul>
-<li>Supporters can be from any industry, or any business type.
-Supporters can be start-ups, enterprises, marketers, websites, journalists, etc.  There is no minimum size to the supporters distribution lists or followers.</li>
+<li>Supporters can be from any community non-profit organization or industry publications, websites etc. There is no minimum size to the supporters distribution lists or followers.</li>
 <li>Supporter logos will be displayed on the supporters page of the AppSec EU conference website, and will remain part of the website after the conference has ended.</li>
 <li>Supporters will be organizations, and not individuals.</li>
 <li>Supporters will provide logos and links relevant to their organization, and can be to any particular marketing material.</li>